Authored by the expert who managed and guided the team behind the Spain Property Pack

 What long-term economic factors will shape property prices in Malaga?

-The top three long-term economic factors that will shape property prices in Malaga over the next decade are the euro area interest rate environment, sustained migration and demographic growth into the region, and Malaga's position as a tourism and connectivity hub.
+The three most important long-term economic factors that will shape property prices in Malaga over the next decade are the euro area interest rate regime (which sets the affordability ceiling for all buyers), the pace of migration and household formation in the city, and the ongoing evolution of tourist-rental regulation and its effect on the investor versus resident balance in the market.

 You'll also find a much more detailed analysis in our pack about real estate in Malaga.